agardnerIT/secret-patterns-db-otel-collector/README.md

 ## Metrics

-When using the filter processor, metrics are available on port 8888:
+When using the filter processor, metrics are available on port 8888 at the `/metrics` endpoint (ie. `http://localhost:8888/metrics`):
 - `otelcol_processor_incoming_items_total` - number of log lines sent into the processor
 - `otelcol_processor_filter_logs_filtered_total` - number of filtered log records
 - `otelcol_processor_outgoing_items_total` - number of log lines being sent out of the processor